 Prepare the cauliflower

-After the jalapeno lime butter is prepared, you are ready to move onto the cauliflower.
+After the butter is prepared, you are ready to move onto the cauliflower.
 Chop the cauliflower into similar sized pieces so that they cook through evenly.

 Place in a large bowl and toss with olive oil and lime juice.
 Season well with salt and pepper.